 Tearing Amelia Earhart Apart?

-Coconut crabs usually hurt people, but there have been exceptions.
+Coconut crabs don’t usually try to hurt people, but there have been exceptions.
 Humans are their only predators, and when pushed, they will strike back.

 Reportedly, the natives of the Pacific Islands have trouble with these giant crabs.
 In search of coconut husks, they would reach their fingers into their burrows, trying to steal the food the crabs had left behind.
 The unlucky would end up finding more than just coconuts.
 The crabs would strike, and the men would find their fingers caught in the vice-like grips of their claws.